 The NCUA's ACCESS initiative - Advancing Communities through Credit, Education, Stability, and Support - began by reviewing NCUA regulations, processes, and procedures to expand opportunities for greater access to savings, credit, and other financial services provided by credit unions.
-In 2022, the NCUA hired a dedicated ACCESS Coordinator to support this initiative.
-In addition, for the first time the ACCESS initiative was a part of the NCUA's 2022 annual summit focused on diversity, equity, and inclusion (DEI) in the credit union system.
-The summit brought together professionals from credit unions and other financial inclusion industries to promote the value of DEI, share DEI and financial inclusion best practices, and discuss solutions to industry-specific challenges.
+17 In 2022, the NCUA hired a dedicated ACCESS Coordinator to support this initiative.
+In addition, for the first time the ACCESS initiative is a part of the NCUA's 2022 annual summit focused on diversity, equity, and inclusion (DEI) in the credit union system.
+The summit will bring together professionals from credit unions and other financial inclusion industries to promote the value of DEI, share DEI and financial inclusion best practices, and discuss solutions to industry-specific challenges.

 For 2023, the NCUA's ACCESS initiative will build on the work done in 2022 and continue to actively engage credit union industry leaders and stakeholders to identify additional ways to help new, small, low-income-designated, and MDI credit unions to grow and prosper.
-The 2023 budget also includes funding for two additional staff positions on the NCUA's financial technology and access team.